 Sprained ankles are grouped into three grades, according to how severe the injury is.
 These are explained below.

-A grade I sprain is a mild sprain, and may occur when you overstretch a ligament.
+- A grade I sprain is a mild sprain, which happens when you overstretch a ligament.
 You may have minor swelling, bruising and pain around your ankle, but you should be able to put some weight on your foot.

-A grade II sprain is a moderate sprain.
-It may occur when you overstretch and partially tear a ligament.
-You may have quite a lot of swelling, bruising and pain around your ankle may be moderate.
+- A grade 2 sprain is a moderate sprain.
+It happens when you overstretch and partially tear a ligament.
+You may have quite a lot of swelling, bruising and pain around your ankle, which may feel a little unstable.
 You may find it difficult to put weight on your foot.

-A grade III sprain is a severe sprain, and may occur when you completely tear a ligament.
+- A grade 3 sprain is a severe sprain, which happens when you completely tear a ligament.
 The swelling, bruising and pain around your ankle are usually severe.
 Your ankle may feel quite unstable and you won’t be able to put any weight on your foot without feeling extreme pain.

-Symptoms of a sprained ankle will depend on how severe your injury is.
-The symptoms associated with a sprained ankle include:
+The symptoms of a sprained ankle you have will depend on how severe your injury is.
+Your symptoms may include:

 - restricted movement